HewlettPackard/swarm-learning/examples/mnist-pyt/general/README.md

    Final Swarm model is saved inside each user’s private `scratch` directory that is, `workspace/mnist-pyt/user/data-and-scratch/scratch`.
 All the dynamically spawned SL and ML nodes exits after Swarm training.
 The SN and SWOP nodes continues to run.

 12. To clean up, run the `scripts/bin/stop-swarm` script on all the systems to stop and remove the container nodes of the previous run.
 If required, backup the container logs.
-Remove Docker networks (`host-1-net` and `host-2-net`) and Docker volume (`sl-cli-lib`), and delete the workspace directory.
+Remove Docker networks (`host-1-net`) and Docker volume (`sl-cli-lib`), and delete the workspace directory.